 Immunic has received confidential and proprietary information from third parties.
 In addition, Immunic employs individuals who were previously employed at other biotechnology or pharmaceutical companies.
-Immunic may be subject to claims that Immunic or its employees, consultants or independent contractors have inadvertently or otherwise improperly used or disclosed confidential information of these third parties or Immunic's employees' former employers.
+Immunic may be subject to claims that Immunic or its employees, consultants or independent contractors have inadvertently or otherwise improperly used or disclosed confidential information of third parties or the former employers of Immunic's employees, consultants or independent contractors.

-Further, Immunic may be subject to ownership disputes in the future arising, for example, from conflicting obligations of consultants or others who are involved in developing Immunic's product candidates.
+Further, Immunic may be subject to ownership disputes in the future arising from, among other things, consultants or third-parties who are involved in developing Immunic's product candidates.
 Immunic may also be subject to claims that former employees, consultants, independent contractors, collaborators or other third parties have an ownership interest in Immunic's patents or other intellectual property.
 Litigation may be necessary to defend against these and other claims challenging Immunic's right to and use of confidential and proprietary information.
-If Immunic fails in defending any such claims, in addition to paying monetary damages, Immunic may lose its rights therein.
+If Immunic fails in defending any such claims, in addition to paying monetary damages, Immunic may lose its rights to certain intellectual property.
 Such an outcome could have a material adverse effect on Immunic's business.